CodeLikeAGirlBook/Resources/README.md

 # Resources
-Some links to continue your epic journey learning to code
+Some links to continue your epic journey learning to code.

 ## Scratch